lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 **Key Customers**: Early adopters and “earlyvangelists” (those passionate enough to advocate for your solution).

-**Traditional Approach**: Surveys, interviews, observation **AI-Enhanced Approach**: Persona simulation, interview preparation, rapid hypothesis testing, pattern identification in feedback
+**Traditional Approach**: Surveys, interviews, observation. <p>
+**AI-Enhanced Approach**: Persona simulation, interview preparation, rapid hypothesis testing, pattern identification in feedback.

 ## Customer Discovery Summary
 Your goal is to fill the table below for your startup: